jonwancodes/COVID19-Data-Exploration/README.md

 # COVID19-Data-Exploration

 ## Objective:
-To perform an exploratory anaylsis of the COVID-19 pandemic using BigQuery, and gain insights into the pandemic's death and vaccination dataset.
+To perform an exploratory anaylsis of the COVID-19 pandemic using BigQuery / SQL, and gain insights into the pandemic's death and vaccination dataset.

-With BigQuery/SQL, I utilized Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, and Converting Data Types
+With BigQuery, I utilized Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, and Converting Data Types

 ## Data:
 Link to dataset: https://ourworldindata.org/covid-deaths